mikaelkindborg/VimanaCode/README.md

 I have used factorial(20) with 10,000,000 iterations for the benchmark test.

-    C:            0.84s
+    C:            0.84s (no compiler optimization)
     JS:           2.12s
     PHP:          6.14s
     Python:      21.38s
     Vimana PHP: 433.00s (optimized version)
+    Vimana JS:  425.00s (first version)
     Vimana C:   254.00s (first version)
     Vimana C:    26.61s (optimized version v4_c)
-    Vimana C:    17.79s (optimized version v7_c branch performance) Vimana C:    18.99s (optimized version v7_c generalised lookup) Vimana C:    13.80s (same benchmark using Forth stack operations) Vimana JS:  425.00s (first version)
+    Vimana C:    17.79s (optimized version v7_c branch performance) Vimana C:    18.99s (optimized version v7_c generalised lookup) Vimana C:    19.60s (optimized version v7_c with ref counting GC) Vimana C:    13.17s (same benchmark using Forth-style operations) Vimana C:    13.72s (Forth-style with ref counting GC)

-My goal has been to be as fast as the Python benchmark, and the latest version is faster than Python.
+My goal has been to be as fast as the Python benchmark, and the latest version is faster than that.

-The optimized environment lookup used in the first optimized C version was fast but not flexible.
+The local environment lookup used in the first optimized C version was fast but not flexible.
 Now I am using a more conventional model that is a bit slower, but still performs well.
-When using Forth stack operations, no or few lookups are needed, so that performs even better.
+When using Forth stack operations, no or few lookups are needed, so that performs better.

-Then there is the issue of GC, closures and so on.
-Still more to come!
+A first version of reference counting GC is now implemented.
+It is not fully complete with respect to nested and circular lists.
+Lists are the only type that can be created dynamically.
+Performance was not affected that badly by running with GC turned on.
+Note that no GC happens in the factorial bechmark, but there are still checks for reference counting that take some time.

+## Code Examples and Coding Style

 This is the benchmark program for the C-version: